 Beat the Heat in Kelowna: How Central AC Systems Work

 Note to our loyal customers: CE Plumbing & Heating is now Trufinity Plumbing, Heating & Cooling.
-We have the same expert team, the same local ownership, and the same 5-star service—just with a new name that reflects our infinite commitment to your comfort.
+We have the same expert team, local ownership, and 5-star service — just with a new name that reflects our infinite commitment to your comfort.

 Why leave your home to the hands of a sub-par HVAC contractor?
 Call CE Plumbing & Heating today at 250-707-8285 and see why we’re the A/C company Kelowna homeowners trust most.